 Andorra is a little country sitting in the middle of the Pyrenees mountain range between

 Absence of much flat land means that the towns are very crowded together and the roads very

 windy as they climb up hills.
 The population is around 65,000 yet only about one sixth of these people

 are native to Andorra, the rest being Spanish and French.
 Andorra's main attractions are the mountains

 for skiing in the winter (some of the best in Europe) and hiking and other such outdoor activities in the

 summer.
-There is little of historical interest.
+There is not however a lot of historical interest.

 We stayed for a night in the capital, Andorra-La-Vella which was geared mostly around tax-free shopping,

 heated Caldea spa, undoubtedly the most expensive swimming pool I have ever visited!